ropensci/RNeXML/cran-comments.md

 Dear CRAN maintainers,

-This update accomodates upcoming changes in dplyr.
+This patch provides the changes described in NEWS.md The patch has been checked against current and R-devel on major operating systems.

 Carl